 Bit Name Description 7 Reserved This bit is reserved and should be written with zero.
 6 Clock Output Disable The Clock Output Disable bit disables the 13 MHz clock driven on the X13OUT pin.
-1 = No 13-MHz clock driven externally.
-0 = 13-MHz clock driven externally.
-If the 13-MHz clock is driven on the X13OUT pin then receive sensitivity will be reduced by -4 dBm on channels 5+13n.
-By default the 13-MHz clock output pin is enabled.
-This pin is useful for adjusting the 13-MHz clock, but it interfere with every 13th channel beginning with 2.405GHz channel.
-Therefore, it is recommended that the 13-MHz clock output pin be disabled when not in use.
-5:0 Crystal Adjust The Crystal Adjust value is used to calibrate the on-chip parallel load capacitance supplied to the crystal.
-Each increment of the Crystal Adjust value typically adds 0.135 pF of parallel load capacitance.
-The total range is 8.5 pF, starting at 8.65 pF.
-These numbers do not include PCB parasitics, which can add an additional 1-2 pF.
+1 = No 13 MHz clock driven externally.
+0 = 13 MHz clock driven externally.
+If the 13 MHz clock is driven on the X13OUT pin then receive sensitivity will be reduced by -4 dBm on channels 5+13n.
+By default the 13 MHz clock output pin is enabled.
+This pin is useful for adjusting the 13 MHz clock, but it interfere with every 13th channel beginning with 2.405GHz channel.
+Therefore, it is recommended that the 13 MHz clock output pin be disabled when not in use.
+5:0 Crystal Adjust The Crystal Adjust value is used to calibrate the on-chip load capacitance supplied to the crystal.
+The Crystal Adjust value will depend on the parameters of the crystal being used.
+Refer to the appropriate reference material for information about choosing the optimum Crystal Adjust value.